According to the Merriam-Webster Dictionary, to impeach means...

 "the prosecutor's detailed impeachment of the character witness"

-a charge of treason or another crime against the state.
+BRITISHa charge of treason or another crime against the state."the king cynically abandoned him, encouraging his impeachment"

-"the president is facing impeachment over the scandal" · "all impeachments shall be tried by the Senate"--
+USa charge of misconduct made against the holder of a public office."the president is facing impeachment over the scandal" · "all impeachments shall be tried by the Senate"--

 Where in the Constitution does it address impeachment?